fastlane/docs/docs/actions/deliver.md

 You can also provide these values by creating files in a `metadata/trade_representative_contact_information/` directory.
 The file names must match the pattern `<key>.txt` (e.g. `first_name.txt`, `address_line1.txt` etc.).
 The contents of each file will be used as the value for the matching key.
 Values provided in the `Deliverfile` or `Fastfile` will be take priority over values from these files.

-`is_displayed_on_app_store` is the option on iTunes Connect described as: `Display Trade Representative Contact Information on the Korean App Store`
+`is_displayed_on_app_store` is the option on App Store Connect described as: `Display Trade Representative Contact Information on the Korean App Store`

 ##### app_review_information
 Contact information for the app review team.
 Available options: `first_name`, `last_name`, `phone_number`, `email_address`, `demo_user`, `demo_password`, `notes`.